Karori Normal School

 - Building Performance

-With the School currently lacking a formal entrance the design of the new building and landscape sought to create a place of arrival, a welcoming space to 'meet and greet' students and parents of the community and gather for pōwhiri.
-A new 2 storey building accommodates 8 teaching spaces and is located adjacent to Donald Street.
-This defines an edge to the School grounds whilst demarcating a large central courtyard within the School for the students to learn & play.
-The simple yet textural façade connects with the community yet provides a sense of shelter and security for the tamariki.
+With the school currently lacking a formal entrance, the design of the new building and landscape elements focused on creating a welcoming arrival space—a place to ‘meet and greet’ students, whānau, and the wider community, and to gather for pōwhiri.
+A new two-storey school building houses eight modern teaching spaces and is strategically located along Donald Street.
+This positioning defines the school’s street edge while enclosing a central courtyard, enhancing the learning and play environment for students.
+The building's textural yet refined façade creates a visual and physical connection with the community while providing a sense of shelter and security for the tamariki.